strangelove-ventures/oss-repo-template-golang/docs/SETTINGS.md

 The team responsible for code review should also be added to the [CODEOWNERS](../.github/CODEOWNERS) file so that they are automatically added as reviewers when a PR is opened.
 Read more on code owners [here](https://help.github.com/articles/about-codeowners/).

+If it is unclear which teams should be configured as codeowners or have admin access, please reach out in Slack in the `#help-github` channel.

 ## Moderation options

 ### Interaction limits